An updated version of this post is now available on Medium, an online journal.

 With a little help from me gently pushing on her back side, and on her bad days—despite my own bad back—me hoisting her a bit, she’d scramble into the dog mobile.
 Then we’d followed the complicated (and painful on my bad back) ritual of guiding her through the pulled-down seatback into the rear compartment, and closing up the back seat.
 Joe hated cooping her up in that small space, but I insisted on it for her safety.
 I figured eventually I’d spend the money on one of those fancy dog car set-ups with extra space and a ramp.

 As we pulled away from the curb, setting off for the North Coast, we’d always say, “We’re going for a Walk, Sarah!
 Going to Sky Road!”
-And Sarah would drape her front paws over the back seat dog in carin what Joe called a “jaunty” angle, and she’d lift her head and howl for joy.
+And Sarah would drape her front paws over the back seat in what Joe called a “jaunty” angle, and she’d lift her head and howl for joy.
 Sometimes we howled with her.
 Even on cold and wet days, we’d roll the windows partly down so she could have her ‘AAIRRRRE,” as Joe would say.

 Sarah usually kept up her howling song all the way up the coast.
 She never did learn to properly ride in a car.
 From the first time I drove her home, car rides with her were always a wild ruckus.
 At one point, I tried electric shock collars on both her and Smoky, who was always triggered by Sarah’s wolfly howls to set up a gleeful barking song of his own.
 The two of them would get going and raise a deafening cacophonous duet.
 Sometimes it was funny, and when they made me laugh, that spurred them on to greater operatic heights.
 As hard as the cacophony was on our nerves, shock collars didn’t feel right, and were soon abandoned.